giulianojordao/ArtificialDoctor/README.md

 # ArtificialDoctor
-this is my individual project in 4th year engineering .There are around 10,000 known human diseases, yet human specialists are just ready to review a small amount of them at any given minute.
+Its my individual project in my 4th year of engineering .There are around 10,000 known human diseases, yet human specialists are just ready to review a small amount of them at any given minute.
 Upwards of 40,500 patients bite the dust every year in an ICU in the U.S. because of mis-analysis.
 For this situation, the movement of specialist is effectively imitated, notwithstanding including the capacity to give portray about the maladies.

 MY MISSION